 Prescott is nicknamed “Everybody’s Hometown,” and its charming downtown area certainly captures this sentiment.
 The focal point of downtown Prescott is its famous Courthouse Plaza, which has served as the city’s central spot for celebrations and special events for over 140 years.
 The historic buildings in this area preserve Prescott’s rich history as an old mining town.

 Next door is Whiskey Row, which at one point, had a total of 40 saloons.
 This historic block has been revitalized since the Gold Rush days.
 Now, visitors can explore its art galleries, shops, and saloons.
 Prescott’s downtown area is also home to several buildings that are listed on the National Register of Historic Places, and there are great museums that allow visitors to take a step back in time.

-From quaint communities to resort-like developments, Prescott has an excellent selection of active lifestyle communities to choose.
+From quaint communities to resort-like developments, Prescott has an excellent selection of active lifestyle communities to choose from.